BYLAWS OF

 Name

-The name of the corporation is The College of Workers’ Compensation Lawyers, Inc. (“Lawyers”).
+The name of the corporation is The College of Workers’ Compensation Lawyers, Inc. (“College”).

 ARTICLE II.